 We are a biotechnology company that is focused on the discovery and development of novel molecules and related diagnostics to treat high unmet medical needs in oncology and immunology.
 Our lead product candidate in immunology is Foralumab (TZLS-401), which is the only fully human monoclonal anti-CD3 mAb in clinical development.
-Our lead product candidate in oncology is Milciclib (TZLS-201), which is an orally bioavailable, small molecule pan-inhibitor of cyclin-dependent kinases (CDKs) and Src family kinases.
+Monoclonal antibodies represent a single pure antibody produced by single clones and are a rapidly growing class of human therapeutics for treating cancers and autoimmune diseases.
+Generation of antibodies against human proteins in animals, leads to strong, immune responses limiting their effectiveness and potentially leading to severe side effects.
+A process known as "humanization" removes most of the animal components of the antibody thereby lowering the immune response from the human immune system.
+The entire omission of other animal material, as in fully human antibodies, is the optimal goal to avoid incompatibility with the human immune system.
+Our lead product candidate in oncology is Milciclib (TZLS-201), which is an orally bioavailable, small molecule broad spectrum inhibitor of cyclin-dependent kinases (CDKs) and Src family kinases.
+Cyclin dependent kinases are a highly conserved family of enzymes that phosphorylate a specific group of proteins that are involved in regulating the cell cycle.
+The cell cycle is a series of events that takes place in cells leading to division and duplication of its DNA to produce two daughter cells.
+Src family kinases are non-receptor tyrosine kinase proteins encoded by the Src gene also involved in regulating cell growth and potential transformation of normal cells to cancer cells.
 We also have a drug discovery pipeline of small molecule new chemical entities (NCEs) and biologics.
 We employ a lean and virtual research and development model using highly experienced teams of experts for each business function to maximize value accretion by focusing resources on the drug discovery and development processes.
 Our mission is to design and deliver next generation therapeutics and diagnostics for oncology and immune diseases of high unmet medical need by combining deep understanding of disease biology with clinical development expertise.

-We are developing Foralumab, which we in-licensed from Novimmune SA (Novimmune) in December 2014, as a potential treatment for non-alcoholic steatchepatitis (NASH) PBC/PSC.
-We believe that oral administration of Foralumab has the potential to improve efficacy while minimizing the toxicity and related side effects of existing treatments for inflammatory diseases such as NASH, PBC and other autoimmune and inflammatory diseases.
+We are developing Foralumab, which we in-licensed the intellectual property from Novimmune SA (Novimmune) in December 2014, as a potential treatment for non-alcoholic steatohepatitis (NASH) PBC/PSC.
+We believe that oral administration of Foralumab has the potential to reduce inflammation while minimizing the toxicity and related side effects of existing treatments for inflammatory diseases such as NASH, PBC and other autoimmune and inflammatory diseases.
 To date, Foralumab has been studied in a total of three Phase I and Phase II clinical trials in 68 patients.
 In these trials, Foralumab was observed to be well-tolerated and produced immunologic effects consistent with potential clinical benefit.
 We expect to initiate two Phase II trials for Foralumab in H1 2018, one in patients with NASH and one in patients with PBC/PSC.